dasnoopy/firefox-theme/README.md

 # firefox-theme
-A light  and  theme for firefox to match my GTK3 themes
+A light  theme for firefox to match my GTK3 themes